11ume/wezi/readme.md

 </div>

-## Create
+## Get started

-Create an instance of wezi whit a handler and then start http server to listen requests on port 3000.
+Create an instance of wezi whit one handler and then start http server to listen requests on port 3000.

 ```ts